 From 1980 to 1993, Thompson served as a Hinds County Supervisor and was the founding member and President of the state’s Association of Black Supervisors.
 Thompson’s reputation for being a pragmatic local public servant afforded him an opportunity to be the vocal champion for his constituents.
 Thompson’s years of dedication and service to those constituents lead them to elect him to Congress in 1993 to represent the Second District of Mississippi.

-Congressman Thompson is serving his eleventh term in Congress.
+Congressman Thompson has served the Second Congressional District since 1993.
 He is the longest-serving African-American elected official in the state of Mississippi.
 He is also the only Democrat in the Mississippi Congressional Delegation.
 Thompson’s stellar voting record is indicative of his determination to be an activist for reform.
 In 2000, Thompson authored legislation creating the National Center for Minority Health and Health Care Disparities, which subsequently became law.
 Thompson also received a Presidential appointment to serve on the National Council on Health Planning and Development.

 In August 2005, the state of Mississippi was severely damaged by the natural disasters of Hurricanes Katrina and Rita.
 Congressman Thompson aggressively advocated for disaster relief improvements within government agencies, and provided oversight to ensure that federal funds were properly allocated for Gulf Coast recovery.